These mistakes when feeding cats are easily made - but also easily avoided, once you know to look out for them!

 Cats are simple creatures, and are at their best when they can free-feed.
-This means leaving food down, ready for Puss to graze on whenever they want, is a great idea.
+This means leaving food down, such as a dry kibble, ready for Puss to graze on whenever they want, is a great idea.

 This is also one of the most natural ways to feed a cat in a home environment, because - as opposed to dogs who should have set mealtimes - they like to eat little and often.